7HOFM: 7HO and DAB+

 Early in 2019 DAB started commercial broadcasting in Hobart.

 As a commercial FM operator in the Hobart area, 7HO was granted space on the new DAB Mux.

 This MUX is operated by Digital Radio Broadcasting Hobart Pty Ltd, and operates at 20,000W on 202.928 MHz.
 It utilises vertically polarised transmissions and is co-located in the Broadcast Australia Site on Mt Wellington, the same facility that houses 7HO's FM service.

 7HO is available on DAB, along with ARN's stable mate KIX Country.

-1 June 2019 saw a new locally produced station added to the DAB service.
+On 1 June 2019 saw a new locally produced station added to the DAB service.
 It is on-air as 7HO Classic Hits and is DAB only.
 It carries a mix of classic hits and talk.
 Weekdays it carries Tasmania Talks, 9 till 12, then it reverts to music programming.
 Grant Broadcasters locally produced News Service, as per 7HO's FM service, is carried at the top of the hour.